orlp/golf-cpu/specification.md

 at program startup, the other registers will be `0`.

-Memory address `0xffffffffffffffff` is special - stores to this address will be written to the virtual machine's stdin, reads come from stdout.
+Memory address `0xffffffffffffffff` is special - stores to this address will be written to the virtual machine's stdout, reads come from stdin.
 You may only use `lw` and `sw` to load/store at this address, and both only store / load the lowest byte of the register. `lw` gives back -1 on EOF.